GeekyHacks/SpaceTravellersHub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank...

 - Microverse Review Team
 - Microverse Community in Slack
 - my Mentor @Strangeal
-- my coding partner @fatmahussein @firepicaso@GeekyHacks
+- my coding partner @fatmahussein @firepicaso

 <p align="right">(<a href="#readme-top">back to top</a>)</p>